Dinghy racing: One-design, or development class

 Other one-design classes such as the Europe and Flying Dutchman (1960 to 1992) allow differences in hull dimensions within certain tight tolerances.
 Despite these tolerances only being intended to allow some leeway for boats built by different builders, this usually results in certain builders' boats being perceived as faster due to the way they make use of the tolerances to create a subtly different hull shape.
 This type of one-design generally allows more freedom in choice of masts, sails and deck layouts.

 Restricted classes like the National 12 and Merlin Rocket were previously referred to as one-designs, with tightly controlled rules which keep the boats closely competitive but allow the owner to customize the boat to their preferences and weight.

-Full development classes such as the International Moth and International C class catamaran represent the cutting edge of the sport, with fleets being very diverse and often using the latest ideas and technology, including hydrofoils and solid wings in place of sails.
+Full development classes, such as the International Moth and International C class catamaran, often use newer technology including hydrofoils and solid wings in place of sails.

 The oldest known one-design sailing dinghy is the Water Wag.
 Thomas Middleton proposed the idea of one design sailing punts, with centreboards all built and rigged the same in 1887.
 The first race took place on April 12, 1887, in Kingstown (now Dún Laoghaire) Harbour.
 The Water Wag Club still race Water Wag dinghies in Dún Laoghaire every Wednesday during the summer season.